What happens in a first counselling session?

 How often will I need to attend and how many sessions will I need?

-There is no doubt that consistent and regular attendance contributes to the best outcomes and this is why I always recommend weekly sessions.
+There is no doubt that consistent and regular attendance contributes to the best outcomes and this is why I always recommend weekly sessions, particularly in the beggining.
 Missed sessions or sporadic attendance will always have an impact on how much can be acheived.